lsst-dm/dm_dev_guide/usdf/onboarding.rst

 5)	The VUE center Coordinator sends an email to the SLAC Point of Contact (POC) listed on the form and asks to confirm the registration.
-6)	After the POC confirms the registration, the VUE Center Coordinator sends an email of the onboarding request form SLAC Site Access Portal | Coming to SLAC (stanford.edu) to the new user with instructions in how to complete the form.
+6)	After the POC confirms the registration, the VUE Center Coordinator sends an email of the onboarding request form SLAC Site Access Portal | Coming to SLAC (stanford.edu) to the new user with instructions in how to complete the form. *Be sure to select "Person of Interest"*

 7)	When the user submits the onboarding request form, the form is then sent to several approvers before a SLAC ID is granted.